Will you get in? 2024 Queens Chances Calculator | CampusReel

 Will I get into Queens with a 2.5 GPA?

-Assuming you have the same GPA as an average admitted student, you have an <10% chance of getting accepted at Queens University of Charlotte
+Assuming you have the same GPA as an average admitted student, you have an <10% chance of getting accepted at CUNY Queens College